earlbingham/FlexionCodeReview/README.md

 tests/addStudentResponseCorrect - Createa a new student response that will have correct output value

+tests/correct/ - Test scripts to test a student response that will have correct output value

-tests/addStudentResponseIncorrect - Create a new student response that will have incorrect output value
+tests/incorrect/ - Test scripts to test a student response that will have incorrect output value

-tests/addStudentResponseInvalid - Create a new student response that will have incorrect output value
+tests/invalid/ - Test scripts to test a student response that will have invalid output value

 tests/getStudentResponses - Provide a list of current student responses stored in the application